junhuih/DFP-Project/README.md

 3. Browse careers
 4. Search colleges
 5. Refresh data - Only refreshes data that does not need a WebDriver.
 To collect all data, make sure you set the Edge Driver path in the fetch_all_data.py file and uncomment the code line in refresh_all_data() method.
+6. Help! - Shows our dear client what our application will do for them

 Demo video: https://www.youtube.com/watch?v=V7iRnBtlZ7c